kisnavwema22/brute-force-/README.md

 - USB OTG (On The Go) cable/adapter (USB male Micro-B to female USB A), and a standard charging cable (USB male Micro-B to male A).
 - That's all!

-## 🌟 Benefits

-- Turn your NetHunter phone into an Android PIN cracking machine
-- Unlike other methods, you do not need ADB or USB debugging enabled on the locked phone
-- The locked Android phone does not need to be rooted
-- You don't need to buy special hardware, e.g. Rubber Ducky, Teensy, Cellebrite, XPIN Clip, etc.
-- You can easily modify the backoff time to crack other types of devices
-- It works!

 ## ⭐ Features